is3labengrd/loa-evaluation-tool/README.md

 ### LoA Evalutation Tool Architecture

-The figure that follows, shows the technological architecture of the Tool composed of Open Source software components.
+The figure below shows the technological architecture of the Tool composed of Open Source software components.
 The Core (LoA Evalutation Tool) provides in sequence (from left to right) the following technologies:

 • Tomcat container
 • Angular (Frontend)